pragmatical/gotaglio/documentation/pipelines.md

 3. Define pipeline initialization code.
 4. Define optional methods to summarize, format, and compare runs.

+We'll explain these steps in the context of the [simple.py](simple.md) sample.

 ### Pipeline Configuration

 A pipeline configuration is a JSON-serializable dictionary with a key for each pipeline stage.
 Each key is bound to a dictionary of default configuration values or special `Prompt` and `Internal` marker classes.